Global Environmental Change and Policy (GECP)

 - Panel Group Exercise – where the students manage and self- and peer-assess the preparation of a joint report on a GECP related issue (see “Panel sessions” window below)

 Each element of the coursework has an element of peer and self-assessed work in that students are required to assess their own and their peers’ performance in research, presentation, negotiation and group work.
 This is done by way of a short report on their own and other students’ performance in each task.

-Coursework and participation comprise 50% of the final marks:
+Coursework and participation comprise 100% of the final marks as follows:

-Exam - The final examination comprises the other 50% of the final mark.
-The final examination involves writing two short reports requiring the critical assessment of scientific and policy material related to GECP.
-Material may be supplied in advance of the examination.
+- 30% - Individual problem solving assessment.
+The assessment involves writing two short reports requiring the critical assessment of interdisciplinary scientific and policy material related to a specific situational context.

 Coursework will be structured through a series of panel meetings, first establishing individual and group mandates by negotiation between the students themselves, which will be adapted in the light of experience and fulfilled in subsequent sessions.

 Panel Meetings (comprising approx. 10 sessions) run throughout the option term.
 The aims of these sessions are to establish and coordinate research, discussion, presentation and negotiation in respect of selected global environmental change issues, leading ultimately to the formal conclusion or agreed policy and scientific statement on one or more aspects of GECP.

 - familiarity with the current state of scientific knowledge and legal and policy development

 - the development of presentation and negotiation skills

 - an understanding of strategies for achieving consensus solutions to environmental problems through the presentation and negotiation of scientific or policy material